TeddysHoney/PaleoGen_and_VegMod/README.md

 This can also be done with the shortcut __⌘ K__.
 It may ask you to give your login infomation to your UniBE Staff account.
 The username is the string of letters and numbers that identify you on the HPC, which should be found in the account activation email.

-Similarly, you can also connect to the Group's server where the majority of written work is housed:
+Similarly, you can also connect to the Palaeoecology Section server where the majority of written work is housed:

 ```
 smb://nas-ips.unibe.ch/ips/Groups/Palaeo